stesfazgi/rehyb_mujoco/README.md

 # Upper-limb human-exoskeleton simulation using MuJoCo

+This repository contains an implementation of the paper [1]:

+[1] S. Tesfazgi, R. Sangouard, S. Endo, S. Hirche.
+"Uncertainty-aware automated assessment of the arm impedance with upper-limb exoskeletons" in Frontiers in Neurorobotics, 2023 [paper]([https://arxiv.org/abs/2405.08756](https://www.frontiersin.org/journals/neurorobotics/articles/10.3389/fnbot.2023.1167604/full))

 ## New on the project?

 Open the `setup_guide` folder and follow the specific [README](setup_guide/README.md)!